Devilishly Good Angel Biscuits: With Vegan Option

 Devilishly wicked good Angel Biscuits come out of the cake pan as a group.
 I was able to make a batch of 16 biscuits from this recipe with two cake pans.

-***I have experimented with the final step and can now offer a fabulous alternative to using cake pans.
-It results in the same crisp bottom but lighter in color.
+I have experimented with the final step and can now offer a fabulous alternative to using cake pans.
+It results in a similar bottom but lighter in color.
 I prefer this method.

 I used a 9x12 glass casserole pan and an 8x8 glass casserole pan for the excess biscuits.
 I lined each with parchment paper, squaring out the corners of the paper so the bottom and the sides are lined.
 If you find this difficult to do, reverse the pan and use the bottom of the pan to fold the paper to meet the edges of the bottom.
 Flip the pan over and place the paper in the bottom.
 Then secure the sides of the paper with springy clothes pins.
 Spray the lining with Pam cooking spray.